 Ascoli Piceno is lovely - a definite favourite.
 The food is excellent and there is much to see.
 A small city of around 50,000 Ascoli Piceno dates back to before Roman times when it was the capital of Piceno.

-Urbino, together with the ancient hill town of San Leo, and the famous villages of Mondavio and Corinaldo are awe-inspiring and it was near here, over nine years ago, that we rented our first Marche villa together with friends.
+Urbino, together with the ancient hill town of San Leo (just across the border of Le Marche), and the famous villages of Mondavio and Corinaldo are awe-inspiring.
+It was near here, over nine years ago, that we rented our first Marche villa together with friends.

-Since then we have not been able to avoid coming back to the best of le Marche, year after year.
-Urbino, Mondavio and San Leo, like almost the entire Marche area, are virtually tourist free, especially out of season.
+Since then we have not been able to avoid coming back year after year.
+Urbino, Mondavio and San Leo, like almost the entire Marche area, are virtually tourist free... especially out of season.

 Don't miss Genga too, where you'll find the awe inspiring church in a cave (click for more).